muggy8/improbable/have-and-havenot/dJTdszpJ.md

 I could feel the frustrated expression on Amanda's face against the fuzz of the Cosmological Background Audio.

+I have been entirely truthful to her so I don't understand why she's so upset.

-It seems she was done trying to extort information out of me and began taking actions again.
+But it seemed like she was done trying to extort information out of me now and began taking actions again.

 With her iron tight grip on both my legs, she began swinging me around.

+Blood rushed to my head.

+My hands flew out past my head.

+The world around me spun, and not in the good way.

-After two or three spins, she released her grip and I went flying out of the platform.
+After some spinning, she released her grip and I went flying out of the platform.

-As I was about to hit the ground below, I rolled myself into a ball.
+I didn't know how but as I was about to hit the ground below, I rolled myself into a ball.

 After my roll put me into the right position, I extended my legs and jumped back onto my feet.

 A graceful landing.

+How?

 My back was facing Amanda now.